 If you have an important race, event, or workout you know your body needs to be 100% ready for and you’re not sure exactly how you’ll withstand certain foods, it may be wise to play around with timing in relation to your workouts before the big day to see how your body responds.
 Practice makes perfect, right?

-It may not seem important to consider the timing of your meals pre-workout, but if you’re spending your precious time engaged in any activity, you want to get the most out of it.
+You must actively consider the time you exercise in relation to your meal schedule.
+It may not seem important to regard the timing of your meals pre-workout, but if you’re spending your precious time engaged in any activity, you want to get the most out of it.